 Every American deserves access to quality, affordable health care, and our country should aspire to a system in which health insurance coverage is universal.
 While the Affordable Care Act (“ACA”) has expanded coverage to millions more Americans, contributing to record high rates of coverage in San Diego County, our work does not end there.
-I’m working on a plan with Republicans and Democrats to lower premiums and deductibles, improve quality of care, and stabilize the individual insurance markets — all to ensure that health insurance is more affordable for everyone and we never return to a system where people are denied care due to pre-existing conditions and lose their homes and savings to medical bill bankruptcies.
+I’m working on a plan with Republicans and Democrats to lower premiums and deductibles, improve quality of care, and stabilize the individual insurance markets — all to ensure that health insurance is more affordable for everyone and we never return to a system where people are denied care due to pre-existing conditions or lose their homes and savings to medical bill bankruptcies.

 The Affordable Care Act

 In July 2017, I laid out my plan to quell uncertainty and drive costs down.
-As part of this plan, I urge Congress to commit Cost-Sharing Reduction Subsidies (CSRs) to long-term funding, which will reduce out-of-pocket health care costs for hardworking American families.
+As part of this plan, I urged Congress to commit Cost-Sharing Reduction Subsidies (CSRs) to long-term funding, which will reduce out-of-pocket health care costs for hardworking American families.
 Additionally, Congress should act to protect insurers against the costliest medical claims, and create incentives to bring healthy people into the insurance pool.
 In health insurance markets, certainty is what drives costs down, and the Trump administration’s decisions to repeal the individual mandate and stop defending the ACA in court contribute to the type of uncertainty that will cause premiums and deductibles to rise.

-While there is still work to do to fix the ACA, the law offers some real benefits to San Diegans.
+While there is still work to do to fix the ACA, the law offers real benefits to San Diegans.
 For example, it prevents insurance companies from denying coverage because of a pre-existing condition.
 It also lets adult children stay on their parent’s health care plan until they’re 26 – a change that helps families with kids in college or who are starting their first job.
 These are the kinds of improvements that we would lose if we heeded the misguided calls to “repeal Obamacare.”
 And we can’t go back to the days when too many people got their health care in the emergency room and went bankrupt trying to pay for medical bills.

 Contraception and Reproductive Choice